robertpiosik/CodeWebChat/README.md

 > With the browser extension you can include markdown-parsed websites in context!
 Go to target website, click the extension's icon in the browser's toolbar and click _Enable for context_.
 The website will appear in the context panel immediately, ready for selection like any other folder or file in the workspace.

 > [!IMPORTANT]
-> Legal disclaimer: The tool does not require the browser extension to operate—chats can be initialized and responses applied with manual copy & paste as well.
-The placed _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
+> Legal disclaimer: The placed _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
+The extension's sole purpose of chat initialization is complete once the first message is submitted.

 ## API Tools

 Anything CWC can do in chatbots, it can do calling model providers directly from the editor.

 > [!TIP]
-> Get started with a generous free tier getting an API key from [Google](https://aistudio.google.com/api-keys) or [Cerebras](https://cloud.cerebras.ai/).
+> Get started with generous free tiers from [Google](https://aistudio.google.com/api-keys), [Mistral](https://console.mistral.ai/api-keys) or [Cerebras](https://cloud.cerebras.ai/).

 **🛠️ Edit Context** \
 Modify, create or delete files based on natural language instructions.